The Benefits and Uses of Cleaning Vinegar

 Keep cleaning vinegar away from children and pets (don’t use to ‘kill weeds’ as it will also kill beneficial insects).

-Never mix vinegar (or lemon) with any kind of bleach, it causes toxic gas.
-Avoid use on natural stone (granite), waxed wood or unsealed grout.
-Ventilation rooms and wear gloves.
+Never mix vinegar (or lemon) with bleach, it causes toxic gas.
+Avoid on natural stone (granite), waxed wood or unsealed grout.
+Ventilate rooms and wear gloves.
+Do not add essential oils for pregnancy/nursing or near babies/pets.

 Multipurpose Surface Cleaning

-Cleaning vinegar’s extra strength helps lift dirt and grime from almost any surface.
-Wipe kitchen counters, sinks, and even greasy hobs with a mix of vinegar and water.
+Cleaning vinegar is good to lift dirt and grime from kitchen counters, sinks and even greasy hobs (when mixed with water).

 For glass, spray undiluted cleaning vinegar and polish with a soft cloth for a streak-free finish.
 It also works on tiles and bathroom fittings, helping tackle soap scum and limescale.